Bayesian Optimization and Data Analytics for Thermoelectric Materials

 Data-Driven Modeling and Design of Experiments for Thickness Control

 The thickness control is vital in the manufacturing process of thermoelectric material.
 This project focus on using physical intuition with the data-driven method to build up a precise control model.
 The final delivered model allows experimentalists to fabricate the film with desired thickness under certain uncertainty.
-The project will contribute one open-access journal paper to the manufacturing community.

 [J1] Ke Wang, Alexander W. Dowling (2022).
 Bayesian optimization for chemical products and functional materials, Current Opinion in Chemical Engineering, 36, p.
 100728